 We've all procrastinated before.
-Maybe it was for that unpleasant project that had to get done at work or those leaves you had to rake in the yard.
+Maybe it was for an unpleasant project that had to get done at work or those leaves you had to rake in the yard.

 If you live in a hurricane zone, it's tempting to procrastinate on storm prep, especially if the season is still months away.
 This is especially true if money is involved, like when you are deciding whether to buy a backup generator or not.

 Sometimes, you just feel like chancing it and saving a few hundred bucks.
 Or, you think, "I'll just buy a generator right before the storm hits."
-However, when it comes to hurricane prep, procrastinating on buying a generator can come back to bite.
+However, when it comes to preparing for a hurricane, procrastinating on buying a generator can come back to bite.